patchew-project/qemu/docs/qapi/index.rst

      operations.
 0 means unlimited.
 If max-chunk is non-zero then it should not be less than job cluster size which is calculated as maximum of target image cluster size and 64k.
 Default 0.

+.. qapi:union:: RbdEncryptionOptions
+   :since: 6.1

+   :memb RbdImageEncryptionFormat format: Encryption format.
+   :memb RbdEncryptionOptions? parent: Parent image encryption options
+      (for cloned images).
+Can be left unspecified if this cloned image is encrypted using the same format and secret as its parent image (i.e. not explicitly formatted) or if its parent image is not encrypted.
+(Since 8.0)

+   .. qapi:branch:: format luks

+      :memb str key-secret: ID of a QCryptoSecret object providing a passphrase for unlocking the encryption

+   .. qapi:branch:: format luks2

+      :memb str key-secret: ID of a QCryptoSecret object providing a passphrase for unlocking the encryption

+   .. qapi:branch:: format luks-any

+      :memb str key-secret: ID of a QCryptoSecret object providing a passphrase for unlocking the encryption